India's updated eCommerce rules caused a widespread turmoil on Amazon's India site when they kicked…

 Content, community, and commerce are the fundamental ingredients of a successful online business webpage.
 These 3 C’s of business make the snapshot of joy.
-The buyers path-to-purchase has emerged radically beyond the cart during the previous years.
+The buyers’ path-to-purchase has emerged radically beyond the cart during the previous years.
 It’s insufficient to have a fine-looking site with a drop-down inventory and a bug-free checkout to keep the interest of the customers.
-The successful online businesses are not just selling a product, but they are selling the experience to stand out of the crowd and fulfill the requirements of their clients.
+The successful online businesses are not just selling a product, but they are selling the experience to stand out from the crowd and fulfill the requirements of their clients.

 An experience-driven market is created by connecting with clients over different touchpoints in various ways and incorporating your item into their everyday routine.
 Although, it’s not tied in with being omnipresent as well as being helpful.
 It’s rather about being there when they need you and addressing their concerns in an individual and convenient way so that they don’t have to think twice before clicking ‘Buy’.

 Originally content was solely a ‘sales talk’ that supported commerce, which has evolved with time.
 Content creates a network that sets up reliability to make deals, making consumers dependent on these three parts when settling on making decisions.
 Engaging content on your website will fetch people to the site, enticing them to stay and visit back again.
 The main objective is to create content accommodating the idea of targeting the audience’s context.

 Earlier ‘location’ was the secret to success during the time of brick-and-mortar stores, but now in the period of eCommerce personalization, ‘timing’ has become an essential element of this secret to success.
 The top labels foresee what consumers want and at what time they want it.